Omnifarious + Pneumatic Multiplexer

 Through this project I sought to create an efficient way to control large number of actuators independently, in an efficient way.

-Through this project I wanted to build a system or a tool that would allow people to control large quantities of outputs using only a few inputs.
+Through this project I wanted to make hardware a little more like software, building a system that would allow people to control large quantities of outputs using only a few inputs.
 I was interested in optimizing limited resources, in a more descriptive form:

 e.g., 20 inputs = 100 outputs or 200 Inputs = 10 000 Outputs